At a Glance

 ✨Show Your Passion for Education

 Make sure to express your enthusiasm for working with children and supporting their learning.
-Share specific examples of how you've positively impacted students in the past, as this will demonstrate your commitment to their development.
+Share specific examples of how you've positively impacted students in the past.

 ✨Familiarise Yourself with Key Stage 2 Curriculum

-Before the interview, brush up on the Key Stage 2 curriculum and any relevant teaching methods.
-Being able to discuss how you can support teachers and enhance student learning will show that you're well-prepared and knowledgeable.
+Brush up on the Key Stage 2 curriculum and be prepared to discuss how you can support teachers and students in this age group.
+This shows that you're proactive and knowledgeable about the role.

 ✨Prepare for Behaviour Management Questions